MotasemASakr/mini-stable-diffusion-From-training-to-inference/README.md

 # mini-stable-diffusion-From-training-to-inference

 ## Mini Stable Diffusion for 16x16 Sprites
 Welcome to the Mini Stable Diffusion project repository!
 This project focuses on training a mini model to generate 16x16 pixel sprites using Stable Diffusion.
-The model is trained using two different methods: with context (e.g., hero, non-hero, food, spell, side-facing) and without context.
+The model is trained using two different methods: with context (hero, non-hero, food, spell, side-facing) and without context.
 Table of Contents

 ### Table of Contents